Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 Dark matter subhalos (superscript `sub') are modelled as a spherical Navarro-Frenk-White (NFW) profile.
-Parameters associated with the lens's dark matter have superscript `dark'.
 The NFW represents the universal density profile predicted for dark matter halos by cosmological N-body simulations \citep{Zhao1996, Navarro1996, Navarro1997}, and with a volume mass density given by

-The halo normalization is given by $\rho_{\rm s}^{\rm dark}$ and the scale radius by $r_{\rm s}^{\rm dark}$.
-The dark matter normalization is parameterized using $M_{\rm 200}^{\rm dark}$ (the enclosed mass at the radius $r_{200}$ within which the average density is 200 times the critical density of the Universe) as a free parameter.
-The scale radius is set via $M_{\rm 200}^{\rm dark}$ using the mean of the mass-concentration relation of \citet{Ludlow2016}.
-All DM subhalos are assumed to be at the lens galaxy redshift.
+The halo normalization is given by $\rho_{\rm s}^{\rm sub}$ and the scale radius in arc-seconds by $r_{\rm s}^{\rm sub}$.
+The dark matter normalization is parameterized using $M_{\rm 200}^{\rm sub}$ (the enclosed mass in solar masses at the radius $r_{200}$ within which the average density is 200 times the critical density of the Universe) as a free parameter.
+The scale radius is set via $M_{\rm 200}^{\rm sub}$ using the mean of the mass-concentration relation of \citet{Ludlow2016}.
+The convergence is given by